GoogleCloudDataproc/initialization-actions/drill/README.md

 Check the variables set in the script to ensure they're to your liking.

-Once you have configured a copy of this script, you can use this initialization action to create a new Dataproc cluster with Drill installed by:

-1. Uploading a copy of the [initialization action for zookeeper](https://github.com/GoogleCloudPlatform/dataproc-initialization-actions/tree/master/zookeeper) to [Google Cloud Storage](https://cloud.google.com/storage).
-1. Uploading a copy of the initialization action (`drill.sh`) to GCS.
-1. Using the `gcloud` command to create a new cluster with zookeeper and this initialization action.
-The following command will create a new cluster named `<CLUSTER_NAME>`, specify the initialization action stored in `<GCS_BUCKET>`, and increase the timeout to 5 minutes.
+1. Use the `gcloud` command to create a new cluster with zookeeper and this initialization action.
+The following command will create a new cluster named `<CLUSTER_NAME>`.

     ```bash
     gcloud dataproc clusters create <CLUSTER_NAME> \
+    --initialization-actions gs://dataproc-initialization-actions/zookeeper/zookeeper.sh \
-    --initialization-actions gs://<GCS_BUCKET>/zookeeper.sh,gs://<GCS_BUCKET>/drill.sh
+    --initialization-actions gs://dataproc-initialization-actions/drill/drill.sh
-    --initialization-action-timeout 5m
     ```
 1. Once the cluster has been created, Drillbits will start on all nodes.
 You can log into any node of the cluster to run Drill queries.
 Drill is installed in `/usr/lib/drill` (unless you change the setting) which contains a `bin` directory with `sqlline`.